-We are anticipating approval for our Standard Processing License
+We have been approved for our Standard Processing License

 5. Is Pure Extracts facility EU-GMP certified?

-With growth in mind and phase 1 expansion underway, Pure Extracts facility is designed to meet EU-GMP standards.
+With growth in mind, Pure Extracts facility is designed to meet EU-GMP standards.
 This will allow the company to distribute product overseas.

 6. Where does Pure Extracts get its biomass from?

 Pure Extracts is in the process of signing several LOIs with licensed producers to procure biomass on a contractual basis.
 The other part of the strategy is to use our cash on hand to make spot purchases and take advantage of lower prices.
 There is an abundance of biomass available as the licensed producers often produce low quality product that is difficult for them to sell.
 Turning it into oil is the obvious way for them to monetize their production.